cypress-io/cypress-documentation/content/guides/getting-started/component-testing.md

 The primary technical difference is that your components are built using a development server, instead of rendered within the context of a complete website.
-This results in tests that are faster and have fewer dependencies on infrastructure than End-to-end tests that cover the same code paths.
+This results in tests that are faster and have fewer dependencies on infrastructure than end-to-end tests that cover the same code paths.

 Lastly, Cypress's API is user-centric and built for testing things that render in the web.
 Therefor, many of your tests will appear framework-agnostic and